tesera/terraform-modules/packer/README.md

 - **user_data.sh:** - this file contain the provisioning shell script.

 ## Output
-Along with the entire output from running the provisioning commands at the end of successfull execution the AMI ids in all regions are displayed.
+Along with the entire output from running the provisioning commands at the end of successful execution the AMI ids in all regions are displayed.